-Airlines typically purchase their own jet fuel and work with suppliers to secure on-time, on-specification delivery to airports.
-OAF purchased by airlines and blended to meet ASTM D1655 can be "dropped in" airport fuel storage systems along with petroleum-based fuel.
+Airlines purchase their own jet fuel and work with suppliers to secure on-time, on-specification delivery to airports.
+SAF purchased by airlines and blended to meet ASTM D1655 can be "dropped in" airport fuel storage systems along with petroleum-based fuel.
 The logistics for receiving SAF-blended fuel may need to be developed if the transportation mode for delivering the SAF product to the airport differs from the mode otherwise used for on-airport fuel receipt.

 While building or repurposing refineries to produce SAF - at a cost of hundreds of millions of dollars or more - is likely the most capital-intensive aspect of the SAF supply chain, each aspect requires significant investment and logistics.
-Accordingly, relatively little commercial supply of SAF has been deployed11 to date, and SAF generally has been significantly more costly than petroleum-based aviation fuel.
-Although certain U.S. airlines, business jet operators and military entities have been willing to take on the extra costs for these modest deployments, even a one cent/gallon increase in the average annual price of jet fuel would cost U.S. airlines approximately \$200 million/year, so SAF prices must be driven lower to achieve long-term commercial viability.
+Accordingly, relatively little commercial supply of SAF has been deployed to date, and SAF generally has been significantly more costly than petroleum-based aviation fuel.
+Even a one cent/gallon increase in the average annual price of jet fuel in 2019 would have cost U.S. airlines approximately \$215 million, so SAF prices must be driven lower to achieve long-term commercial viability.